nepcore/twistykeys/README.md

 fe zz XX XX XX XX XX zz zz zz zz zz zz ...
 ```

-*Not all* types of cube->app messages need to be ACKed all the time - see the "Needs ACK?" section in the respective command's descriptions.
+*Not all* types of cube->app messages need to be ACKed all the time - see the "Needs ACK?" section in the respective message's descriptions.

 ## Cube Hello
 |Command|Direction|Needs ACK?|